 Usually users start on the homepage when visiting a website.
-Messy interface and poorly designed layout can become the reason of user confusion and annoyance possibly resulting in consumer leaving the website.
+Messy interface and poorly designed layout can confuse and annoy visitors possibly resulting in consumer leaving the website.
 Incorporate these strategies to provide a productive user journey on your website resulting in good conversion rates.

 What does a home page usually include?

 Most well designed websites should include the following elements: